Variadic function: Lua

-In Pascal
+Pascal

 Pascal is standardized by ISO standards 7185 (“Standard Pascal”) and 10206 (“Extended Pascal”).

 Neither standardized form of Pascal supports variadic routines, except for certain built-in routines (read/readLn and write/writeLn, and additionally in EP readStr/writeStr).

 Nonetheless, dialects of Pascal implement mechanisms resembling variadic routines.

 Delphi defines an array of const data type that may be associated with the last formal parameter.

 Within the routine definition the array of const is an array of TVarRec, an array of variant records.

 The VType member of the aforementioned record data type allows inspection of the argument’s data type and subsequent appropriate handling.

 The Free Pascal Compiler supports Delphi’s variadic routines, too.

 This implementation, however, technically requires a single argument, that is an array.

 Pascal imposes the restriction that arrays need to be homogenous.

 This requirement is circumvented by utilizing a variant record.

 The GNU Pascal defines a real variadic formal parameter specification using an ellipsis (...), but as of 2022 no portable mechanism to use such has been defined.

 Both GNU Pascal and FreePascal allow externally declared functions to use a variadic formal parameter specification using an ellipsis (...).

-In PHP
+PHP

 PHP does not care about types of variadic arguments unless the argument is typed.